NCrusher74/SwiftTaggerID3/README.md

 tag.trackNumber = nil
 ```

 For some frames (such as `Comment` or `userDefinedText`), multiple versions of the frame are permitted in a tag (according to the ID3 spec.)
-In these cases, you can locate the specific frame using it's `descriptionString` as a subscript, or for frames that also require an ISO-639-2 language code, the language code and the `descriptionString`:
+In these cases, you can locate the specific frame using it's `descriptionString` as a subscript, or (for frames that also require an ISO-639-2 language code) the language code and the `descriptionString`:
 ```swift
 print(tag[userDefinedText: "UserDefinedText"]) // "User Defined Text Content" print(tag[comments: .eng, "CommentDescription"]) // "Comment Content"